UKCloud/documentation/articles/other/other-ref-best-practice-guide.md

 At UKCloud, we're proud to provide a range of products, solutions and pricing tailored to suit the needs of your business.
 We've designed our compute 't-shirt' sizes with the optimum level of RAM and CPU to deliver ideal performance.
 However, if these levels are increased, this may degrade performance over time.

-For more information on the range of VM sizes that we offer, see our latest [*Pricing Guide*](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/258024001448268-pricing-document-2018-05-23-0844.pdf) on the Digital Marketplace.
+For more information on the range of VM sizes that we offer, see our latest [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).

 ## Best Practices - general information